awsdocs/amazon-sns-developer-guide/doc_source/sns-lambda-as-subscriber.md

    1. Choose **Create subscription**\.

 When a message is published to an SNS topic that has a Lambda function subscribed to it, the Lambda function is invoked with the payload of the published message\.
-For information about how to create a sample message history store using Amazon SNS, Lambda, and Amazon DynamoDB, see the AWS Mobile Development blog [Invoking AWS Lambda functions via Amazon SNS](https://mobile.awsblog.com/post/Tx1VE917Z8J4UDY/Invoking-AWS-Lambda-functions-via-Amazon-SNS)\.
+For information about how to use AWS Lambda with Amazon SNS, including a tutorial, see [ Using AWS Lambda with Amazon SNS](https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html)\.